smcnary/mcnary_technical_backend/frontend/README.md

-# Mcnary Technical Frontend
+# CounselRank.legal Frontend

-This is the React frontend application for the Mcnary Technical Backend project.
+This is the React frontend application for the CounselRank.legal platform.

 ## Structure